-Holland Amsterdam is located in the north-west of Europe and is one of the most vibrant and liberal cities in the world.
+Holland Amsterdam the capital city is located in the north-west of Europe and is one of the most vibrant and liberal cities in the world.

-It is famous for its museums, beautiful architecture, romantic canals, liberal life and of course the Red Light District.
+It is famous for its museums like Vincent Van Gogh, beautiful architecture from 16th century and 17th century, romantic canals, liberal life and of course the Red Light District.

 Here are 5 fun things about Holland AmsterdaM

 … and I bet you don’t know them:

 1. The initial name of the city was Amstelredam which refers to the dam from the river of Amstel.
 It was a small fishermen village which grew over time becoming the big city which is today